Antrim, County Antrim: The Troubles

 There were several incidents in and around Antrim during the Troubles including, in 1976, when six civilians (5 Protestants and one Catholic) were shot and killed during a UVF gun attack on the Ramble Inn pub near Antrim.

 Climate

-As with the rest of Ireland, Antrim experiences a maritime climate with cool summers and mild winters.
+As with the rest of Northern Ireland, Antrim experiences a maritime climate with cool summers and mild winters.
 The nearest official Met Office weather station for which online records are available is at Belfast International Airport, under 4 miles to the south of the town centre.

 In a typical year the warmest day should reach a temperature of 25.4 C and 2.1 days should attain a temperature of 25.1 C or above in total.